ezhangle/node-dtrace-provider/README.md

 requires the administrator privileges.

 To start tracing

     logman start mytrace -p {GUID} -o mytrace.etl -ets

 To stop tracing

     logman stop mytrace -ets

+The guid may not always be known.
+In this case, the guidFromNames function must be used.
+The following example demonstrates it.

+There is an application where the provider has been created without specifying the GUID:

+    var extension = require('dtrace-provider');
+    var provider = extension.createTraceProvider({provider_name: 'nodeapp'});
+    //var provider = extension.createDTraceProvider('nodeapp'); //An alternative way to create the provider.

+We need to call guidFromNames before running this application.
+The code snippet below demonstates how it can be done:

+    var extension = require('dtrace-provider');
+    var generated_guid = extension.guidFromNames('nodeapp');
+    console.log('generated guid = ' + generated_guid);

+This code will print the GUID generated from the specified name.
+The output will look like:

+    generated guid = FAC03859-DB22-3EC7-B1B5-4E6E99A4B546

+Then the session can be started with

+    logman start mytrace -p {FAC03859-DB22-3EC7-B1B5-4E6E99A4B546} -o mytrace.etl -ets

+After the session has been started, the original application can be executed and all the probes fired will be recorded by ETW.

+The guidFromNames also allows the optional module name to be passed as well.
+For example:

+    var extension = require('dtrace-provider');
+    var generated_guid = extension.guidFromNames('nodeapp', 'my_module');
+    var provider = extension.createTraceProvider({provider_name: 'nodeapp', module_name: 'my_module'});
+    //var provider = extension.createDTraceProvider('nodeapp', 'my_module'); //An alternative way to create the provider.

+This works for as long as there is a one-to-one match for the names.
+It is guaranteed that the GUID will always be same for same strings, i.e. the generation algorithm is deterministic.

 **Consuming events**